yvcardenas/cse15l-lab-reports/LabReport3.md

 /Users/ycardenas/docsearch/technical/plos
 /Users/ycardenas/docsearch/technical/911report
 ```
 <br>2.
-The second example for the '-not' option .
-This is useful because
+The second example for the '-not' option is the name 'biomed'.
+In this case the command is references all the directories and subdirectories in the current working diretory.
+The command finds all the directories that do NOT have 'biomed' in its name.
+This is useful because sometimes we want to exclude a specific folder.
 <br>Command:
 ```
 $ find . -type d -not -name "biomed"